Ciantic/songdetails/README.md

 default, the default is the fact that single song most likely has single artist, title, album name, etc.

+Why on earth would you want to create yet another tagger thingie?
+Simply there doesn't seem to be any decent tagging program licensed for free use, those which are free are under GPL, and that is no-no for most of the projects.

 End-users
 ---------